41 Combat Engineer Regiment: Deployments

 Personnel from 41 CER deployed for relief assistance in support of civilian authorities to the city of Calgary during the 2013 Alberta floods.
 41 CER deployed under Task Force Silvertip in support of Operation Lentus.
 This was the first entirely reserve task force ever stood up by the Canadian military and encompassed all units in 41 Canadian Brigade Group.
+The unit continues to be in a state of readiness to respond as an aid to civil power as the impacts of climate change result in increased rates and severity of natural disasters within Canada.